define attorney in fact define attorney in fact

 Differences Between Attorney-in-Fact and Attorney-at-Law

 An attorney-in-fact operates under the framework of a power of attorney.
-They’re appointed by another individual to manage specific affairs, like financial matters or health decisions, due to their trustworthy nature and fiduciary responsibilities.
+Due to their trustworthy nature and fiduciary responsibilities, they’re appointed by another individual to manage specific affairs, like financial matters or health decisions.
 On the other hand, an attorney-at-law is a licensed legal professional trained to practice law.
-Attorneys-at-law represent clients in legal proceedings, provide legal advice, and prepare legal documents in line with their formal education and licensing.
+Attorneys-at-law represent clients in legal proceedings, provide legal advice, and prepare legal documents in accordance with their formal education and licensing.

 Common Misconceptions